Houston Treatment for Fractures, Sprains & Strains

 A little knowledge can go a long way in preventing further damage if you suffer an injury.
 When in doubt, use caution, apply a good RICE strategy, and seek medical attention right away.

-Gemini Urgent Care, located in the heart of Clear Lake City, Texas, has X-ray and CT capability to diagnose fractures, and our medical staff is very experienced in treating all types of injuries.
+Gemini Urgent Care, located in the heart of Clear Lake, Texas, has X-ray capability to diagnose fractures, and our medical staff is very experienced in treating all types of injuries.
 If you suffer a painful injury, we can see you immediately and have you feeling better and on your way home usually in less than an hour.

 2409 Falcon Pass, Suite 100